Veronica Mars: Season 3

 Veronica, Logan, Wallace, Mac, and Dick are freshmen at Neptune's Hearst College in the third season.
 Two new regular main characters are introduced: Stosh "Piz" Piznarski and Parker Lee, Wallace and Mac's respective roommates.
 The first mystery is established when Parker becomes a victim of the Hearst serial rapist, a storyline carried over from the second season.
 Feeling guilty for not helping her and remembering her rape, Veronica works to catch the rapist.
-The next mystery, the murder of the College's Dean, commences in the same episode that the rapist is caught.
+The next mystery, the murder of the college's Dean, commences in the same episode that the rapist is caught.
 Keith begins an adulterous affair with a married client, Wallace struggles to balance academics and sports, Mac begins dating again after previous failed relationships, and Dick has a breakdown and appeals to Logan for help.
 The season chronicles Veronica and Logan's failing attempts to maintain their relationship in the face of Veronica's increasing mistrust.

 Season 4

 The fourth season opens in 2019, twelve years after the series finale and five following the film.
 Veronica is living with Logan in Neptune and still solving mysteries with Keith.
-A significant case arises when several Spring break locations are bombed, with suspects including a US Representative to a Mexican cartel.
+A significant case arises when several spring break locations are bombed, with suspects including a Congressman, a pizza delivery man, and Big Dick Casablancas.